ctameling/OTC/README.md

 # OTC

-This repository includes all code for the OTC calculations .
+This repository includes all code and data to reproduce all figures in the paper.
+.